jeremyhilado/seir-224-project-2/readme.md

 All students are required to submit a Project 3 idea as an issue [here](https://github.com/ga-wdi-exercises/project3/issues).
 The deadline for submission is March 10 at 9:00AM.

 After groups have been announced during Project 3 kickoff, teams will have one hour to select an idea from all submissions.
 Teams will then file their selected idea [here](https://github.com/ga-dc/project3-gallery/issues/).

 **Teams may not choose an idea submitted by one of their team members.**

 ---

+### Work Flow

+Once your team selects an idea, the group **must** go through the [Git Teams & Workflow](https://github.com/ga-wdi-lessons/git-teams)self-directed lesson plan and discuss workflow during project week.
+Be prepared to share your team's plans with your assigned instructor at the first round of scrum.

+---